-The fair value of each employee and non-employee stock option grant is estimated on the date of grant using the Black-Scholes option-pricing model.
-The Company, prior to the IPO on February 12, 2019, was a private company and lacked company-specific historical and implied volatility information.
-Therefore, it estimated its expected volatility based on the historical volatility of a publicly traded set of peer companies.
+The fair value of each employee and non-employee stock option grant is estimated on the date of grant using the Black-Scholes optionpricing model.
+The Company estimates its expected volatility based on the historical volatility of a publicly traded set of peer companies.
 Due to the lack of historical exercise history, the expected term of the Company's stock options for employees has been determined utilizing the "simplified" method for awards.
 The expected term of stock options granted to non-employees is equal to the contractual term of the option award.
 The risk-free interest rate is determined by reference to the U.S. Treasury yield curve in effect at the time of grant of the award for time periods approximately equal to the expected term of the award.
 Expected dividend yield is zero based on the fact that the Company has never paid cash dividends and does not expect to pay any cash dividends in the foreseeable future.